-Tuition and Room & Board charges are due on or before the first day of classes each semester unless students arrange an approved payment plan before the semester start date.
-Students may set up their payment plan in Populi by semester under the Financial>Term tab.
+Tuition and Room and Meal Plan charges are due in full on or before the first day of classes each semester unless students arrange an approved payment plan before the semester start date.
+Students may set up their payment plan in Populi by semester under the Financial>Term tab without a fee if set up before the first payment is due or with a fee if set up on or after the due date.